mrolims/pynamicalsys/docs/source/dds_bifurcation_diagram.rst

 where :math:`r` is the parameter that we will vary.
 The parameter :math:`r` typically ranges from 0 to 4, however, we will focus on the range from 2.5 to 4.0, which is where interesting bifurcations occur.

-Just as in our previous examples, we start by importing the necessary libraries and creating the :py:class:`DiscreteDynamicalSystem <pycandy.core.discrete_dynamical_systems.DiscreteDynamicalSystem>` object for the logistic map.
+Just as in our previous examples, we start by importing the necessary libraries and creating the :py:class:`DiscreteDynamicalSystem <pynamicalsys.core.discrete_dynamical_systems.DiscreteDynamicalSystem>` object for the logistic map.

 .. code-block:: python

-    from pycandy import DiscreteDynamicalSystem as dds
+    from pynamicalsys import DiscreteDynamicalSystem as dds
     import numpy as np
     import matplotlib.pyplot as plt
     import seaborn as sns

     ds = dds(model="logistic map")

-We are going to use the :py:meth:`bifurcation_diagram <pycandy.core.discrete_dynamical_systems.DiscreteDynamicalSystem.bifurcation_diagram>` method from the :py:class:`DiscreteDynamicalSystem <pycandy.core.discrete_dynamical_systems.DiscreteDynamicalSystem>` class to create the bifurcation diagram.
+We are going to use the :py:meth:`bifurcation_diagram <pynamicalsys.core.discrete_dynamical_systems.DiscreteDynamicalSystem.bifurcation_diagram>` method from the :py:class:`DiscreteDynamicalSystem <pynamicalsys.core.discrete_dynamical_systems.DiscreteDynamicalSystem>` class to create the bifurcation diagram.
 This method requires the following parameters:

 - `u`: the initial condition for the system, which we will set to 0.2.
 - `param_index`: the index of the parameter we are varying, which is 0 for the logistic map.